snadim02/snadim02.github.io/_posts/2025-05-12-kid-bedroom.md

 <a name="glow-in-the-dark-stars"></a>
 **Glow-in-the-Dark Stars.** NGL, the '90s had something going for it design-wise: [glow-in-the-dark stars](https://www.amazon.com/dp/B0085092R4)!!! :star: :star2:
-My kid *loves them*, and they fade after about 15-25 minutes so they don't keep him up at night.
+My kid *loves them*---they glow for hours and give off just enough light to be comforting without keeping him awake.
 Putting these up is not for the faint of heart, though... you have to stick adhesive putty on each one individually... :unamused: :face_exhaling:

 ![Kid Bedroom](../assets/img/kidbedroom-stars.jpg){: .mx-auto.d-block :}